rockettheme/docs/Docs/joomla/extensions/rokcomments/INDEX.md

 Installing RokComments takes just a matter of few minutes.

 The first thing you’ll need to do is [download][download] the latest version of RokComments.
-The package you will download contains everything to get RokComments up and running and it is compatible with both Joomla 2.5 and Joomla 3.x.
+The package you will download contains everything to get RokComments up and running and it is compatible with Joomla 3.x.
 It does not need to be uncompressed.

 Once you have downloaded the package, go into the Joomla Administrator and: